aidahimm/petsit/README.md

 <li>run "npm install" to install the dependecies</li>
 </ul>

-//instructions for Sequelize + Database
+Instructions for Sequelize + Database

 <ul>
 <li>Create a PostgreSQL database called "petsit" with a password "password"</li>